FreedomBen/breakout71/Readme.md

 ## To do

 - save global stats locally (sum of broken bricks, paddle hits, misses,)
+- rewoks perks choices :
+  - remove rerolls
+  - offer to pick 1 upgrade out of 3 choices
+  - playing well adds 1 upgrade and 1 choice
+  - playing even better adds 1 choice
+  - more choices add 1 choice
+  - you can skip the upgrades and they'll be saved for later
+  - you can take pick one choice multiple time to level it up
+  - when you don't play well enough, the choice you would have had are shown greyed out with unlock condition.

 ## Done

+- all or nothing : don't show negative number of coins cought, don't reduce score if no combo was lost
 - rename hypnosis to golden_goose, apply when hitting any brick, any side at level 2
 - removed comboIncreaseTexts option
 - minefield : +10% coins per bomb on screen